joemoose/dungeoneers.d20/docs/appendix-d-renown.md

 However, if your renown drops to **-6**, you are considered **villainous**.
 Like heroes, you are no longer anonymous, but authorities (and heroic persons) actively persecute villains and hold them accountable for all wrongdoings.

-Your status may also provide advantages or disadvantages on social actions, such as employing and commanding hirelings or the initial reactions from NPCs.
-New missions and quests may become available based on your status.
+Your status may also provide advantages or disadvantages in social actions, such as employing and commanding hirelings or the initial reactions from NPCs.
+Based on your status, new missions and quests may become available.
 Like-minded followers may also seek you out.

 ## Boon Tokens

-Once you achieve the heroic or villainous renown, anytime you modify your renown further (greater than six for heroes or less than -6 for villains), you instead receive a **boon token**.
-You can hold up to **two** boon tokens.
+Once you achieve heroic or villainous renown, anytime you modify your renown further (greater than six for heroes or less than -6 for villains), you receive a boon token.
+You can hold up to two boon tokens.

 Spend your boon tokens with the GM anytime during play to gain unique benefits relevant to your status.

-A heroic boon could, for example, be used to enjoy free lodging and food in a town or receive an exotic gift or a vital piece of information from a friendly NPC.
+A heroic boon could, for example, allow one to enjoy free lodging and food in a town or receive an exotic gift or vital information from a friendly NPC.

 A villainous boon might enlist the services of an assassin’s guild, gain entry to a cult, or instill compliant fear in an NPC.